IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_gateway.html.markdown

 - `location_display_name` - (String) The gateway location long name.
 - `link_status` - (String) The gateway link status.
 You can include only on `type=dedicated` gateways.
 For example, `down`, `up`.
 - `link_status_updated_at` - (String) Date and time link status was updated.
-- `operational_status` - (String) The gateway operational status.
-For gateways pending LOA approval, patch operational_status to the appropriate value to approve or reject its LOA.
+- `operational_status` - (String) The Gateway operational status.
+For gateways pending LOA approval, patch `operational_status` to the appropriate value to approve or reject its LOA.
 For example, `loa_accepted`.
 - `provider_api_managed` - (String) Indicates whether gateway changes need to be made via a provider portal.
 - `vlan` - (String) The VLAN allocated for the gateway.
 If the vlan is set by user, then this attribute value is shown only for gateway owners.
 Otherwise, this attribute value is shown as 0.